 As the policyholder you (your business) get to decide which/how many of your employees will be named on the policy, as well as the:

-- Cover level, which is usually either calculated as a multiple of employees’ salaries or offered as a “flat benefit” (popularly consisting of pay-outs ranging between £25,000 to £250,000+)
+- Cover level, which is usually either calculated as a multiple of employees’ salaries or offered as a “flat benefit” (usually consisting of pay-outs ranging between £25,000 to £250,000+)

-- Add-ons/optional extras to be included (in addition to standard ranges of covered conditions, many policies also offer cover for varying other conditions and/or diverse other benefits as optional extras)
+- Add-ons/optional extras to be included (in addition to standard ranges of covered conditions, many policies also offer cover for various other conditions and/or other benefits as optional extras)

 What Conditions are Covered by Group Critical Illness Policies?

-Most group critical illness schemes always covers the conditions set as standard by the ABI (Association of British Insurers), which include:
+Most group critical illness schemes always cover the conditions set as standard by the ABI (Association of British Insurers), which include:

 - Coronary artery bypass grafts, strokes & multiple sclerosis

 - Numerous specific cancer types (as defined within policies’ terms & conditions)

 - Major organ transplants, kidney failure & heart attacks (major)

 Further conditions offered by many policies as part of their ‘standard’ set of conditions and/or as optional extras may consist of: